 The example of the Amsterdam Police Department perfectly illustrates how Data Science doesn’t stop at the technology.
 The PD’s first Data Science project plotted patrol routes for officers where the odds of catching criminals red-handed was the highest.
 Although the officers seemed enthusiastic about the solution, they didn’t initially accept it.
 They kept patrolling the way they always did.
 Striving for data perfection without considering user acceptance is like buying a 24-carat diamond ring that no one wears.

 The Passionned Academy training is highly rated, thanks in no small part to its interactive nature.
 Every day offers plenty of room for participants to exchange experiences and cases.
 The practical assignment creates an ideal combination of practice and theory.

-After completing the Master of Data Science training course, you’ll receive four digital badges for LinkedIn, a Passionned Academy certificate, and a signed copy of the management book The Intelligent Organization.
+After completing the Master of Data Science training course, you’ll receive four digital badges for LinkedIn, a Passionned Academy certificate, and a signed copy of the data science book Data Science for Decision-Makers.